 So Bravely Vegetative (978-80982955819)

-So Bravely Vegetative is the third prize-winning collection of short fiction from the co-editor of Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (2018) and the co-editor of ten editions of American Fiction: The Best Unpublished Short Stories by Emerging Writers (1988-1999) - "This, truly, is a breath of fresh air for us all, writers and readers alike." -Raymond Carver, author of Where I'm Calling From
+So Bravely Vegetative is the third prize-winning collection of short fiction from the co-editor of Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (2018), the co-editor of ten editions of American Fiction: The Best Unpublished Short Stories by Emerging Writers (1988-1999), and the author of Clouds Are the Mountains of the World, the newly-published dystopian novel-in-stories receiving wide praise.

 "Alan Davis writes with a poet's sense of language, lyricism, and imagination.
 The range in these stories is nothing short of amazing." - Clint McCown